Filter by Suburb

 Parkrun

-Spot of power walking, anyone?
-Start your weekend on the right foot with this fun (and free!) option, the friendly weekly 5k community park run event!
-Great for people of all fitness levels to get those steps up at your own pace – walk, jog, run, volunteer or spectate – it’s up to you!
+Ready to run Forrest, run?
+Or perhaps you’d prefer a spot of power walking to start your weekend on the right foot (hey, if it’s good enough for Kath and Kim, it’s good enough for us).
+No matter your preferred pace, hit the pavement with this fun, friendly and free weekly 5k community park run event!
+Great for people of all fitness levels to get those steps up – walk, jog, run, volunteer or spectate – it’s up to you!

-Where: There are 5 parkrun locations across the Gold Coast.
-Hollingdale Park, Main Beach, HOTA, Surfers Paradise, Monaco St, Broadbeach Waters, Varsity Lakes, Varsity Lakes and Darcy Doyle Park, Mudgeeraba.
+Where: There are stacks of Parkrun locations across the Gold Coast.
+Including, Tallowwood Park, Coomera, The Esplanade, Paradise Point, Hollingdale Park, Main Beach, HOTA, Surfers Paradise, Monaco St, Broadbeach Waters, Varsity Lakes, Varsity Lakes and Darcy Doyle Park, Mudgeeraba and Kirra.

 Cost: Free – registration required